How to Match Your Roof to Complementary Siding Colors

 HOA Limitations

 HOAs are known for being picky and meticulous about home appearances within the community.
-Before you pick a final color for your roof and allow work to begin, you should double-check it meets HOA requirements.
+Before you choose a final color for your roof and allow work to begin, you should double-check it meets HOA requirements.
 You don’t want to invest a significant portion of your home remodeling budget into new roofing only to find out you need to replace it with an HOA-approved alternative.

-Have you made a decision?
 Once you’ve picked out the perfect roofing color to match your home, you’ll want to select a contractor you can trust to install it.

 Hire a roofing contractor with roofing materials you like with the capability to install the type of roofing you want on your home.
 There’s no sense in speaking with a metal roofing contractor if you prefer the look of shingles.
 You should also look into their previous work and testimonials from previous clients to see if they are the best fit for you.